Subscribe to Max Küttner's Posts

 Max Küttner focuses his practice on antitrust, competition and trade law.
 He has advised on numerous cross-border M&A transactions from negotiation to the notification at various national/supranational competition authorities.
 Read Max Küttner's full bio.

-By Philip Bentley, Jacques Buhart, Hendrik Viaene, David Henry, Max Küttner, Karolien Van der Putten, Frédéric Pradelles and Mary Hecht on Feb 4, 2022
+By Jacques Buhart, Hendrik Viaene, Max Küttner, Karolien Van der Putten, Frédéric Pradelles, Mary Hecht and McDermott Will & Emery on Feb 4, 2022

 Posted In Brussels Developments, EC Developments, Energy/Commodities, EU Developments, French Developments, German Developments, Healthcare Antitrust, IP Antitrust, Italian Developments, Mergers & Acquisitions, Monopolization/Abuse of Dominance